lingui/js-lingui/docs/tutorials/react-native.rst

 Nesting Components
 ==================

-It is worth mentioning that the :component:`Trans` and :component:`Text` components may be nested, for example to achieve the effect shown in the picture.
+It is worth mentioning that the :jsxmacro:`Trans` macro and :component:`Text` component may be nested, for example to achieve the effect shown in the picture.
 This is thanks to how React Native `handles nested text <https://facebook.github.io/react-native/docs/text#nested-text>`_.

 .. image:: rn-component-nesting.png